 James, or Jim Jim as he was known by family and close friends, began having psychotic symptoms in his mid to late teens.
 He lived in a series of group homes in her early adulthood, but got stabilized on medications and was able to live independently.
 He was a regular at the public library, and he enjoyed drawing comic books.

-In the couple of months leading up to his death, he had stopped taking his medications.
+In the months prior to his death, he had stopped taking his medications.
 His mental state deteriorated, and his hygiene and self-care were very poor.
 He had lost a significant amount of weight.

 Police brutality in action